How well do you know dairy?

 Flavored milk isn’t good for you due to added sugar.

 False: Research shows children who drink flavored milk meet more of their nutrient needs, do not consume more added sugar, fat or calories, and are not heavier in weight than non-milk drinkers.
-Milk, whether it’s flavored or plain white, contains nine essential vitamins and minerals including protein and calcium.
+Milk, whether it’s flavored or plain white, contains thirteen essential nutrients including protein and calcium.

 Soy, almond, coconut and rice beverages are healthier than real dairy milk.